-Preferred Alternative - Preliminary Utilities Plan Figure 1-14b placed behind the proposed parking structure near the converted multifamily building on the Site.
+JMC 2023 Source: sized to supply the Project Site as well as further extension to the Town (see Figure 1-14).
+On the Project Site, the Applicant would construct up to a 300,000-gallon water storage tank, to provide both domestic and fire water, as required by the Fire Code for the Preferred Alternative's supply requirements.
+The tank would be placed behind the proposed parking structure near the converted multifamily building on the Site.
 In addition, the Applicant would construct a water booster pump station adjacent to the water storage tank in order to provide adequate water pressure and flow to the Project.
 As such, the Project Site would be served with municipal water that has the capacity to meet the anticipated demand of the Preferred Alternative.
-The Applicant would only propose to utilize existing on-site groundwater supply to meet the domestic demand of the Site, as part of a community water system, as an alternative should municipal water not be available.
 One or more of the existing on-Site wells may be utilized for irrigation purposes, in addition to using the existing pond for that purpose, to the extent feasible and permitted by the County.